Frequently asked questions

 The fees depend on the unit trust you select.
 When you invest in Allan Gray unit trusts, our investment management and administration fees are generally all charged within our unit trusts and deducted before we publish the unit trust’s performance.
 In this case, no fees come off your initial investment, and no additional fees are deducted from your investment balance as you go along.
 The return you see will be what you get.
 Learn more about our administration fees and investment management fees.

-One of the benefits of a retirement annuity (RA) is that when you leave an employer you are not required to transfer your savings and you can continue investing in the same RA in your own capacity.
+One of the benefits of a retirement annuity (RA) is that when you leave an employer you are not required to transfer your investment and you can continue investing in the same RA in your own capacity.
 However, you can transfer your existing RA to Allan Gray if you wish to.
 It is a good idea to check the terms and conditions of your existing RA to ensure that you understand any potential impact on your investment.

 Learn more about the Allan Gray RA